Skip to main content

 Replication

-Area Agencies on Aging as well as other social service agencies can utilize smaller budgets to effectively serve older adults in the community with this program.
+Area Agencies on Aging as well as other social service agencies can reduce costs and more effectively serve older adults with this program model.
 Program coordinators offer the following advice to implement a successful program:

-• Develop partnerships with the hospitals and provider agencies during the planning process.
+• Establish partnerships with the hospitals and provider agencies during the planning process.

-• Include a system to measure your results.
+• Develop a system to measure your results.

-• Hire well-experienced staff: The options counselor providing resource information and problem-solving post-hospital discharge is essential to the success of the reduction in readmissions.
+• Hire experienced staff: The options counselor providing resource information and problem-solving after hospital discharge is essential to the success of the program.

-• The program referrals will continue to grow in rural areas with few resources and by word of mouth.
-The program has become a "standard service" offered by many hospitals after five years.
+• Program referrals will continue to grow in rural areas with few resources and by word of mouth.
+After a few years, Hospital2Home became a "standard service" offered by many area hospitals.

 Contact Information